emmet-horgan/emmet-horgan.github.io/content/posts/2025/dft-from-cft.md

 Notice how during that the derivation hinges on the orthogonality of the exponential sinusoids !

-Now finally, lets take a step towards the discrete domain, what if the input is a sampled signal at from time interval \(T\) ?
+Now finally, lets take a step towards the discrete domain, what if the input is a sampled signal, sampled at a time interval \(T\) ?
 Well that means that our input signal is only really defined at certain specific time points like,

 $$ \{nT : n=0,1,2,\ldots \} $$